Find out more about accessibility at the museum

 You can also drop off at the front entrance plaza at the bottom of the main external stairs, or at the lay-by on Claremont Road.
 There is no other public parking at the museum.
 There are bicycle racks at the front entrance near the rhinoceros sculpture.
 The nearest public car parking is approx 300m away up Claremont Road.
 Go past the museum towards Exhibition Park (north), over the roundabout and parking can be found on the right.
 There are also numerous parking spaces in the city centre car parks.

-Inside the Museum there are lifts and stairs providing access to all floors.
+Inside the museum there are lifts and stairs providing access to all floors.
 All lifts have voice announcers and Braille indicators.
-The Museum is spread out across the ground floor and first floor.
-The GNM library can be found on the 2nd floor in the rear part of the building.
+The museum is spread out across the ground floor and first floor.
+The Great North Museum library can be found on the 2nd floor in the rear part of the building.
 This also has lift access.

 All floors have level access.
 Stairs have raised tactile indicators on the underside of the handrails.
 Stairs also have contrasting nosings.

 Large print orientations maps for the museum are available on request at the Reception Desk.
 These can also be requested in advance of your visit.